Anyone Can Cook Pantry Checklist for Up and Coming Baking Superstars

-Dry Goods Pantry Herbs & Spices
+Pantry Staples Herbs & Spices

 If you’re a newbie baker or cook, just start out adding spices to your foods one at a time.
-You don’t need to dive into the Pinterest level cooking just yet.
+You don’t need to dive into the Pinterest-level cooking just yet.
 Just get started.

-Ok.
+Okay.
 I’ll admit that our family usually goes somewhat crazy with our cooking.
-We’re always, always trying new recipes, substitutions, ordering weird ingredients and testing and re-testing.
+We’re always, always trying new recipes, and substitutions, ordering weird ingredients, and testing and re-testing.
 We make a full menu for every holiday and joke (but not really) about having a restaurant someday.
-As a result we know lots and lots of stuff about food and what you need to do to make it taste amazing.
+As a result, we know lots and lots of stuff about food and what you need to do to make it taste amazing.
 That said, we’re also super picky.
 At any given time we could be off gluten, off sugar, not eating dairy, on a detox, eating everything…or just joining the latest food craze.
 This doesn’t mean we ever ( EVER) give up the food we like, we just learn how to make it different or better.
 So if you’re on a compromised diet read through the notes below to help you build your best pantry.

-• Flour (all purpose, preferably gluten free)
+• Flour (all-purpose, preferably gluten-free)

 • Baking Powder